-First, let’s dive into some prominent aspects of Intercom’s Product Tour:
+First, let’s dive into some prominent aspects of Intercom’s Product Tours:

-If you are currently using Intercom’s messaging widget already, it is really easy to implement and use Product Tour.
-Additionally, analytics that intercom gives you will be more relevant.
+If you are currently using Intercom’s messaging widget already, it is really easy to implement and use Product Tours.

-Briefly, Intercom’s Product Tour is very simple and easy to use, and so is particularly pricey to early-stage startups.
+Briefly, Intercom Product Tours is very simple and easy to use, and so is particularly pricey to early-stage startups.

-However, I need to point out that Intercom’s Product Tours isn’t the most powerful and most developed.
+However, I need to point out that Intercom Product Tours isn’t the most powerful and most developed tool on the market.
 It has limits in terms of functionality when it comes to product adoption and user onboarding.